MateodeSierra/MooveITChallengeMateoDS/README.md

    ![Server running!](https://i.imgur.com/qSOW8B8.png)
 4. To open a client, first you need to turn on telnet on your PC.
 To acomplish this, right click the Start button and select "Programs and Features", then click "Turn Windows features on or off" from the left hand menu.

-5. The following windows appears, scroll down and select Telnet Client, then press OK
+5. The following window appears, scroll down and select Telnet Client, then press OK

    ![Telnet Selected](https://kencenerelli.files.wordpress.com/2017/07/telnet03_thumb.png?w=415&h=368)